1875-S BF-1

 Separated serifs

-Comments: These are the same dies that were used to strike the branch mint proofs.
-This is the second use of both dies, the first being the proofs.
+Comments: These are the same dies that were used to strike the 1875-S Special Strikes.
+This is the third use of the obverse die (after both the Proofs and Special Strikes).
+This is the second use of the reverse die (after the Special Strikes).
 As a circulation strike, it can be found both very well struck and proof-like.
 It may also be found very poorly struck, especially in the letters on the lower right side of the coin.
 Coins below VG may have strong rims there, but almost no letters.

 Scarcity: This die pairing is available with searching.
-Some may believe it is very rare since it comes from the same dies that struck the branch mint proofs, but as a circulation strike it is readily found, even in Mint State.
+Some may claim it is very rare since it comes from the same dies that struck the Special Strikes, but as a circulation strike it is readily found, even in Mint State.
 Rarity rating: R-3.

 1875-S BF-1 - Obverse 1